TutorKidsDad/Python/README.md

 ### 3. **Setting Up a Virtual Environment (Optional but Recommended)**

 For project isolation and to manage dependencies effectively, it's a good practice to use a virtual environment.
 This ensures that you can work on different projects with different dependency versions without conflicts.
+-On Debian/Ubuntu systems, you need to install the python3-venv package using the following command.

+    apt install python3.12-venv

+You may need to use sudo with that command.
+After installing the python3-venv package, recreate your virtual environment.

 - To create a virtual environment, you need the `venv` module (usually included with Python 3.x).
   ```bash